phflot/variational_aligner/README.md

 ## ImageJ and Fiji Plugin

-Our method for the alignment of linescans is also available as a plugin for ImageJ and Fiji [here](https://github.com/phflot/variational_aligner_IJ).
+An ImageJ and Fiji plugin for the alignment of linescans is currently under development and will be available [here](https://github.com/phflot/variational_aligner_IJ).

 ## Documentation and Usage